 Second Forgetting: Remembering the Power of the Gospel During Alzheimer’s Disease, by Dr. Benjamin Mast.
 A wonderful book that explores “the biblical importance of remembering God’s commitment to never forget his people.”
 I underlined the author’s wisdom and suggestions on practically every page.

 BibleGateway.com.
 Search for bible passages by word (“peace”), phrase (“behold how pleasant it is”), topic, or book (Genesis through Revelation).
 The entire bible is available for free, in numerous translations, and it’s easy to cut and paste sections into other documents for a bible study or church service.
 Bible Gateway also offers a wealth of other resources, such as daily devotions and reading plans.

 FaithandWorship.com.
 I stumbled across this website recently and am amazed by its depth and sincerity.
 In my opinion, the author, John Birch, has a divine gift of composing worshipful, heartfelt prayers for every occasion, including daily devotions and Christian holy days, which he offers for use in worship services.
 If you’re looking for a prayer for yourself or a particular occasion, don’t start with Google; start at FaithandWorship.com.

-If you want to create a personal playlist of hymns, Worship Service Resources offers excellent downloadable sing-along hymn collections, complete with voice accompaniment; I particularly like the one called Hymns of the Cross.
+If you want to create a personal playlist of hymns, Worship Service Resources offers some downloadable sing-along hymn collections; I particularly like the one called Hymns of the Cross.
 For instrumental music, HymnPod offers dozens of downloadable hymns and lyrics (listed alphabetically), though there’s no voice accompaniment.
-I love these options because they’re simple: no fancy orchestral arrangements or performance frills, just beautiful piano music that’s easy to follow.